perebaj/jjhandbook/work/birdie.md

 ---

+> 🥶 Bad decision 🥶
+>
+> I think that I get a bad decision.
+> In Birdie, we are replacing an entire team, for this reason, the new ones that will assume the responsibilities have to understand how things are doing.
+I have to share that it is a hard task, principally when things are not going well, you have a lot of concerns about the project and a limited time to understand all details about code/infrastructure/design and operations.
+> In my head, it would be good to take a look at the local environment, the main idea is to accelerate the deployment process and guarantee that I can test, run and deploy new releases from my machine, but to do that, I walked away from the team.
+They have different ways to communicate(I like async), but I confess that to absorb all their information, the right decision would be close to them, even if I don't like it.
+>

+> Postgres good practices
+>
+> To optimize PostgreSQL performance for your workload, we can adjust configuration parameters:
+>
+> - max_connections: Controls the maximum number of concurrent connections allowed to the database.
+> - shared_buffers: Allocates memory for caching frequently accessed data.
+> - work_mem: Manages per-operation memory usage, particularly for sorting and hashing.
+> - max_parallel_workers: Enables parallel execution of queries, improving performance on multi-core systems.
+> By fine-tuning these parameters according to your specific needs and hardware capabilities, you can enhance the concurrency, memory management, and query execution efficiency of PostgreSQL.

+---
 > 💩 🚷 Async Migration 💩 🚷
 >
 > This was an incredible challenge task, the most of our services started doing things wrong, one of them was started to sync interactions between databases and thirty APIs.